rapid7/metasploit-framework/documentation/modules/auxiliary/dos/cisco/cisco_7937g_dos.md

 ### Description

   This module exploits a bug in how the conference station handles incoming SSH connections that provide an incompatible key exchange.
 By connecting with an incompatible key exchange, the device becomes nonresponsive until it is manually power cycled.

 ## Verification Steps

   1. Obtain a Cisco 7937G Conference Station.
   2. Enable SSH Access on the device.
   3. Start msfconsole
-  4. Do: `use auxiliary/dos/cisco/cisco_7937G_DoS`
+  4. Do: `use auxiliary/dos/cisco/cisco_7937G_dos`
   5. Do: `set RHOST 192.168.1.10`
   6. Do: `run`
   7. The conference station should now be nonresponsive until it is power cycled

+## Options

+  No options

 ## Scenarios